Chacoon3/Sample_Data_Analytics/README.md

 # Sample_Data_Analytics
-A sample repository containing some notebooks complied by me.
+A sample repository containing some Jupyter notebooks complied by me.